sajal/sajalblog/content/post/fun-with-mptcp.md

 **redsocks** - Accepts intercepted connections and pipes it off to shadowsocks client

-**shadowsocks client** - sends all TCP connections to shadowsocks server running in EC2 Singapore.
+**shadowsocks client** - sends all TCP connections to shadowsocks servers running in EC2 Singapore and US.
+By default intercepted traffic is sent to Singapore, however any application on any computer in the network could be set to explicitly use any of the available proxies.

 **wvdial** - To dial the ADSL connection which is itself behind a [Carrier-grade NAT](http://en.wikipedia.org/wiki/Carrier-grade_NAT).
 Sometimes the connection stops working while pppd things its still connected.
 Am ugly CRON script to test the network and flip it if needed.